The Many Wonders of Sea Salt

 Meticulously harvested from the cool blue waters of the Pacific Ocean, Pacific Sea Salt is pure, tasty, and 100% kosher.
-Unlike ordinary table salt, Pacific Sea Salt is unrefined and unprocessed, and thus retains many trace minerals and nutrients found not only in the ocean, but in our bodies as well.
+Unlike ordinary table salt, Pacific Salt is unrefined and unprocessed, and thus retains many trace minerals and nutrients found not only in the ocean, but in our bodies as well.

-Pacific Sea Salt is a great, natural alternative to your everyday table salt and enhances the flavor of meat, seafood, veggies, and more.
+It is a great, natural alternative to your everyday table salt and enhances the flavor of meat, seafood, veggies, and more.

-Smoked Cherrywood Sea Salt
+Smoked Cherrywood Salt

-Cherrywood Sea Salt is a wonderful addition to soups, stews, and marinades, and can be used as a finishing salt over meats, eggs, vegetables, or seafood.
+Cherrywood Salt is a wonderful addition to soups, stews, and marinades, and can be used as a finishing salt over meats, eggs, vegetables, or seafood.
 Sprinkle a bit on ice cream or drop a grain or two into your favorite cocktail to add a delightful and unexpected twist that’s sure to please the palate.

-Smoked Alderwood Sea Salt
+Smoked Alderwood Salt

-Rich and intense, Smoked Alderwood Sea Salt adds a delectable burst of flavor to anything it touches, on or off the barbeque.
+Rich and intense, Smoked Alderwood Salt adds a delectable burst of flavor to anything it touches, on or off the barbeque.
 This unique salt is harvested from the Pacific Ocean and slowly smoked over a

 Northwest Red Alderwood fire.
 This completely natural, centuries-old process yields an extraordinarily rich and smooth-tasting salt without any harshness or bitterness.

 Enjoy it on fish, poultry, steak, vegetables and more - let your imagination run wild!
 Smoked Alderwood Salt's authentic, clean smoke flavor makes it the perfect go-to salt when you want to impress your guests or enjoy a distinctive meal at home.